Last updated on .

 Road to Natural Bridge

-The unpaved road leading south to Natural Bridge is lined with scenic coves.
+The unpaved road along the coast in Paradera leads south to Natural Bridge and is lined with scenic coves.
 We stopped at a few long the way to snap some photos.
 Our first stop was at a small bay with a nice sized sandy beach.
 We walked along the cliffside and watched the waves rolling in.

 Small beach